bgvit/CarrosRest/README.md

 - Swagger;
 - ExceptionHandler;
 - Learn how to manipulate data classes
-- lambdas and stream on java 8;
+- Lambdas and Streams on Java 8;
 - Uses of DTO;

 ## How to run